xemlock/filtrex/README.md

 Objects and arrays | Description
 --- | ---
 (a, b, c) | Array
-x of y | Property x of object y
+a in b | Array a is a subset of array b x of y | Property x of object y

 Built-in functions | Description